zoer/mongoid-ancestry/README.md

 ## Migrating from plugin that uses parent_id column

-With Mongoid-ancestry its easy to migrate from any of these plugins, to do so, use the build_ancestry_from_parent_ids! method on your model.
+With Mongoid-ancestry its easy to migrate from any of these plugins, to do so, use the `Model.build_ancestry_from_parent_ids!` method on your model.
 These steps provide a more detailed explanation:

 1. Remove old tree plugin or gem and add in Mongoid-ancestry
   * See 'Installation' for more info on installing and configuring gem
-  * Add to app/models/[model].rb:
+  * Add to app/models/model.rb:

             include Mongoid::Ancestry
             has_ancestry